polystat/c2eo/README.md

 ### Bitwise fields

 In the C language, bitwise fields can be formed as structures.
 They provide access to individual bits of signed and unsigned numbers.
-EO does not support bits, so their direct implementation is impossible.
+Since at the moment EO does not support work at the bit level, the implementation of work with bit fields requires a lot of time and manipulations with logical operations at the byte level.
+This task was not a priority during the current development.

 ```c
  // memory-optimized date storage structure